 Energy production by burning of fossil fuels for electricity and vehicle use have released sufficient quantities of carbon dioxide causing climate change as well as particulate matters resulting in air pollution.
 According to the World Health Organization, air pollution is a major environmental risk to health and is attributable to the burden of disease from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma.
 While the Government is working to increase the use of low-emissions fuels and renewable energy sources as well as promoting low carbon transport and energy-efficient buildings, individuals can help to reduce energy consumption through daily life (such as switch off air-conditioners, lights and computers when not in use), to cut emissions of greenhouse gases and air pollutants, thus reducing the risk of air pollution related diseases.

-For more information of energy saving tips, please visit Environment Bureau’s Energy Saving for All website.
+For more information of energy saving tips, please visit Environment and Ecology Bureau’s Energy Saving for All website.

 Urbanisation has brought with change in occupation and ways of life, leading to lower levels of physical activity and more frequent car use.
 Promoting active transport (i.e. forms of transport which involve physical activity, such as walking and cycling) has the dual benefit of reducing carbon emissions and incorporating physical activity into daily routine.
 Potential health gains of a sensible shift from private motorized transport to walking, safe cycling and rapid transit/public transport systems include large benefits from increased physical activity, which can prevent certain cancers, diabetes, heart disease and obesity-related risks, in addition to the prevention of respiratory and cardiovascular diseases from air pollution.